elmiko/elmiko.github.io/_posts/2014-10-24-basic-sahara-usage.markdown

 categories:
 ---

-Promted by user hogepodge in an IRC discussion I created a video demonstrating how to run a basic job in Sahara through Horizon.
+Prompted by user hogepodge in an IRC discussion I created a video demonstrating how to run a basic job in Sahara through Horizon.
 The video shows the execution of the [example PIG job][1] from the Sahara source base.
 It does not go into the configuration of the stack necessary for this, but does show